 With the Fasting Blood Sugar Level, people with 100-125 mg/dl had a nearly 300% increased higher risk of having coronary heart disease than people with a level below 79 mg/dl.
 Below 79 is the target.
 At least below 100 regularly is a good start.

 The above are some numbers you can look at to get a better gauge if are you actually at risk, instead of, “Is your cholesterol number above 200?”.
 That’s a very poor way of going about it.
 These are good conversations to be having with your doctor or a cardiologist if you’re working with one.
 Always consult them for more clarity.

 The Dangers of Cholesterol Medication

 Traditional Solutions: Statin Drugs…Savior or Safety Issue?

 The go-to medical solution for the increase in heart and cholesterol problems is statin drugs.
 Statin drugs are one of the top medications prescribed in the United States, let alone the world.
-Upwards of 40 million Americans take a statin drug.3 The drug is involved in billions and billions of sales of pharmaceutical companies, which makes decisions and conversations around it very cloudy.
-I always proceed with caution when health professional, hospitals, and researchers are making health decisions when billions of dollars of profit are involved.
+Upwards of 40 million Americans take a statin drug.
+The drug is involved in billions and billions of sales by pharmaceutical companies, which makes decisions and conversations around it very cloudy.
+I always proceed with caution when health professionals, hospitals, and researchers are making health decisions when billions of dollars of profit are involved.

-Statin drugs literature shows over 900 side effects affecting multiple systems in the body especially the body’s energy system the mitochondria.4 This is leading to several prevalent side effects:
+Statin drugs literature shows over 900 side effects affecting multiple systems in the body especially the body’s energy system the mitochondria.
+This is leading to several prevalent side effects:

 - Muscle wasting/atrophy